QuTech-Delft/tree-gen/examples/interpreter/README.md

-# Directory tree example
+# Interpreter example

-This example illustrates the tree system with a Windows-like directory tree structure.
-The `System` root node consists of one or more drives, each of which has a drive letter and a root directory with named files and subdirectories.
-To make things a little more interesting, a symlink-like "mount" is added as a file type, which links to another directory.
+This example discusses some of the more advanced features of tree-gen, using an interpreter for a very simple language as an example.
+This is, however, not a completely integrated or even functional interpreter; we just go over some of the concepts and things you may run into when you would make such an interpreter.

 Refer to the comments in `main.cpp` or the ReadTheDocs page generated from this example and its output for more information.